 At Chhatradi in a lesser known corner of Chamba countryside, a fair centered around the aesthetically built temple of Shakti Devi is celebrated with much fanfare.
 The dance performance at the festival leaves the audience spellbound.

-Much different from the Dussehra celebrated elsewhere in the county, the Kullu Dussehra has a tradition that goes back to many centuries when the small idol of Lord Raghunath was brought from Ayodhya and established in the valley.
+Much different from the Dussehra celebrated elsewhere in the county, the Kullu Dussehra has a tradition that goes back to many the small idol of Lord Raghunath was brought from Ayodhya and established in the valley.

 Revered as the presiding deity of Kullu and its erstwhile royal family, on Dussehra, the idol, all decorated up, is brought out riding in a magnificent wood chariot that is pulled by devotees into Dhalpur ground to get the week long celebration started.
 In attendance are over 200 village deities and their followers who come to participate in the festivities.
 Numerous stalls offer a variety of local wares.
 Cultural evenings are held at an open air theatre which even have foreign troupes participating.

-Held after the harvest is done in the valleys, Lavi fair is the outcome of a trade treaty signed in 1681 between an erstwhile princely state and Tibet.
+Held after the harvest is done in the valleys, Lavi fair is the outcome of a trade treaty signed in 1681 between an erstwhile princely state of Rampur and Tibet.
 Even though there is no trade with Tibet anymore but the fair is still celebrated with much fanfare for three days.
 Starting from 11th November many stalls come up at open places at Rampur Bushair, the gateway town to Kinnaur.

 More than a religious festival, Renuka fair, held in the scenic environs of Renuka Lake near Nahan in Sirmaur.
 This is a time after harvest that gives neighbours time to socialise, trade surpluses and instill civic pride.